faziok/fazio-app2/README.md

  5) To search your list by Serial Number or Name, simple start typing into the search field.
 The list will update automatically based off of your input.
  *Example: Typing 'a' will show only item will the letter 'a' (upper or lowercase) in the Serial Number and/or Name.

+ 6) To sort the list, click the header of the column you wish to sort by (Serial Number, Name, or Value).
+The first click will sort by ascending, the second click by descending, and the third will return to original input order.

- 6) To save your Inventory list click the 'Save' button.
+ 7) To save your Inventory list click the 'Save' button.
 A save dialog box will appear where you can choose your file location, file type (.tsv, .html, .json), and file name.
 Click save and your file will be written.

- 7) To load a new Inventory list from an existing file, click the 'Load' button.
+ 8) To load a new Inventory list from an existing file, click the 'Load' button.
 An open dialog box will appear where you can choose the file (.tsv, .html, .json ONLY).
 Click open and your list WILL REPLACE your current list with the newly loaded list.
 You may then view, edit, delete, etc. as normal.